ashraf-ul-alam-amit/DistilBERT-Fine-Tuning-for-Phishing-Urls-Detection/README.md

-# Phishing URL Classification with DistilBERT and LoRA
+# Parameter Efficient Fine-tuning of DistilBERT with LoRA for Phishing URL Detection

 ## Overview
 This project focuses on detecting phishing URLs using the `DistilBERT` model, enhanced with **Low-Rank Adaptation (LoRA)** to improve performance.
 Phishing URLs can trick users into visiting harmful websites, posing a threat to cybersecurity.
 This model uses text classification to categorize URLs as either **Negative** (non-phishing) or **Positive** (phishing).